The Falls (1980 film): Soundtrack

 The soundtrack is mainly by Michael Nyman and is partly based, like his later music for Drowning by Numbers, on the slow movement of Mozart's Sinfonia Concertante for Violin, Viola and Orchestra K. 364.
 It also includes numerous clips from various songs popular among the avant-garde of the time, including pieces by Brian Eno (in particular "Golden Hours" from Another Green World) and snippets of "Jugband Blues", the last song Syd Barrett recorded with Pink Floyd.

-Languages

-Languages the survivors have been gifted with include:

-Abcadefghan

-Abcadefghan is often used in the preparation of papers on engineering, metallurgy and radiophonics.
-It is suggested that Sami and Finns can understand Abcadefghan, which would make Abcadefghan a Finno-Samic language but, in itself, is not that scientifically valuable since there aren't that many technical-papers in these languages.
-Research is required to determine the extent to which Abcadefghan is derived from or related to Abecedarian.
-(Curiously enough, Abecedarian is never mentioned as a VUE language in the movie).
-In the movie story, the language is taught by Catch-Hanger Fallcaster to "anyone who wanted to learn".
-She is said to have translated Tulse Luper's Some Birds of the Northern Hemisphere into Abcadefghan.
-The name of the language, taking the first ordered letters of the alphabet as its root, seems to have been logically inspired by its technical, industrial nature.
-In fact, the language actually spoken here is Estonian.